 The project has been in contact with 152 employers with the aim of bringing together businesses in the region and migrant communities.
-The initiative hopes to reach 2,000 employers over the course of the three-year project.
+The initiative hopes to reach 2,000 employers and 2000 residents across the life of the project.

 MiFriendly Cities has trained 33 refugees and migrants in digital fabrication – a type of manufacturing process where a machine is controlled by a computer.
 Digital fabrication is a key skill for the West Midlands, and the project is seeking to train a total of 250 migrants.

-The project has granted funding plus ongoing support to four migrant entrepreneurs to start businesses with a social mission.
+The project has granted funding, and ongoing support, to four migrant entrepreneurs to start businesses with a social mission.

 The University of Derby’s Nature Connectedness Research Group, led by Professor Miles Richardson, Professor of Human Factors and Nature Connectedness, was the first in the country to focus on people’s sense of their relationship with the natural world, and how this can influence their mental health in a positive way.